 - Have a good antivirus program such as Norton ready to scan your computer and deal with any virus found.

-- Have a good anti-malware software such as Malwarebytes to deal with any possible malware found in a scan.
+- Have good anti-malware software such as Malwarebytes to deal with any possible malware found in a scan.

 ETDCtrl.exe is an original program, in simpler terms it is just a regular trackpad software, however, it is not required by most users since most laptops have their trackpad software.
 Hence the ETD Control Center is a pretty redundant application.
 It is a pretty annoying program as it is prone to errors and is also known to take up a lot of your CPU’s resources.
 That is why we recommend you delete the application altogether instead of keeping it on your device.

 The only dangerous part of this file is if it is recognized as a virus, and if you don’t deal with it quickly it can spread through your computer and crash your PC.
 As a program, it is pretty harmless, but also pretty useless.
-The best option would be deleting every trace of this file.
+The best option would be to delete every trace of this file.